RSIGuard RSIGuard

 What do I get when I purchase RSIGuard?

 Basically, you get a registration code.
 That registration code, when entered into RSIGuard, converts it from a trial to a permanent copy.
-There is no need to uninstall the RSIGuard trial because the trial is the purchased version.
-When you order, you have the option of ordering a CD for backup purposes.
-Although some users wish to have a CD, there is no additional software on the CD.
+There is no need to uninstall the RSIGuard trial because the trial becomes the purchased version.

 Back to top